How to Actually Socialize Your Puppy

 Sit and Watch is an easy way to let your puppy to observe the world outside your home without worrying about creating bad habits.

-Short Socialization Outings to dog-friendly stores are encouraged for older puppies (10+ weeks).
+These short trips to dog-friendly stores are fun for older puppies (10+ weeks).

-These outings provide more comprehensive socialization, but also make it easier for your pup to become overwhelmed.
-Learn some dog body language so you can tell whether or not he’s enjoying his outing.
+These outings provide more intense socialization, but also make it easier for your pup to become overwhelmed.
+Learn some dog body language so you can tell whether or not your puppy is enjoying his outing.

 Outings also make it easier for your pup to learn bad manners like pulling on a leash and jumping on people.
-Practice some basics at home first, and watch out for accidental rewards.
+Practice some basics at home first, and prioritize exposure over interaction at the store.

-Lowe’s or Academy are great places to start.
-As a general rule, larger stores are easier than smaller stores.
-Avoid pet stores until your pup is fully vaccinated and you’re both a bit more accustomed to working in public.
+Lowe’s or Academy Sports and Outdoors are great places to start.
+I pick large stores with solid surface flooring until I’m more confident in the puppy’s potty training and ability to stay focused around people.
+Avoid pet stores until your pup is fully vaccinated and you’re both a bit more accustomed to navigating pet-friendly stores.

-Make sure to call the store first to double-check that pet dogs are allowed.
+If the store or location you want to visit doesn’t have a sign saying they’re pet-friendly, call first to double-check that pet dogs are allowed.

 When can we stop socializing?